darinz/ML/02_generative_learning/01_gda.md

 - In GDA, the boundary is linear (for shared covariance) or quadratic (for class-specific covariance)
 - In logistic regression, the boundary is always linear

+**The correlation insight:** When features are correlated, the distribution becomes elongated along the direction of correlation.
+This affects how well we can separate the classes.

 Here's one last set of examples generated by varying $\Sigma$:

 <img src="./img/contours_sigma.png" width="700px" />